datastax/cpp-driver/README.md

 - Batch statements
 - Connection pool with auto-reconnect
 - Cassandra collections
-- Compatibility with native protcol version 1
+- Compatibility with binary protcol version 1 and 2
+- Authentication (via credentials using SASL PLAIN)

 ### TODO
 - Compression
 - SSL support
-- Authentication
-- More docs
-- Packaging for Redhat/Centos and OSX
 - Integration tests
 - Query tracing
 - Event registration and notification
+- Callback intefaces for load balancing, authenticaiton, reconnection and retry
+- Packaging for Debian-based Linux, RHEL-based Linux and OS X
 - Binary releases for Windows and Linux
+- Getting started guide
+- Improved documentation

 ## Building
-The driver is known to work on OS X 10.9, Windows 7, and Ubuntu 14.04.
+The driver is known to work on OS X 10.9, Windows 7, RHEL 5.10, and Ubuntu 14.04.
 The driver itself currently has two dependencies: [libuv 0.10](https://github.com/joyent/libuv) and [OpenSSL](http://www.openssl.org/).
 To build the driver you will need [CMake](http://www.cmake.org).
 To test the driver you will also need to install [boost 1.41+](http://www.boost.org),  [libssh2](http://www.libssh2.org) and [ccm](https://github.com/pcmanus/ccm).

 It has been built using GCC 4.1.2+, Clang 3.4+, and MSVC 2010/2013.